CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/imugnss.rst

 Model and Data
 ==============================================================================

-This script uses the ``IMUGNSS`` model class that will load the KITTI data from text files.
+This script uses the :meth:`~ukfm.IMUGNSS` model that loads the KITTI data from text files.
 The model is the standard 3D kinematics model based on inertial inputs.